beelabhmc/ant_tracker/README.md

 An explanation of all of the different code files in the project, WIP:

- - [ant_traking.m](scripts/ant_tracking.m) This file contains matlab code which takes footage of the ROIs and returns a dataframe containing all the ants which it saw and how they move.
+ - [ant_traking.py](scripts/ant_tracking.py) This file contains python code for detecting and tracking ants in the ROI videos.
 This script is called by track.py.
  - [bbox.py](scripts/bbox.py) This file contains some functions which deal with regions of interest and bounding boxes and are used by several different scripts in the pipeline.